 Well, as an avid coffee lover, neither of us are going to like what I’m about to write…

-Coffee is how I used to start every glorious day.
+…you see, coffee is how I used to start every glorious day.
 Notice that past tense?
 Yeah, unfortunately I’m a recovering coffeeholic.

-Instead of drinking a rich creamy cup of coffee every morning, I sip on some lightly brewed Yerba mate.
-It might not sound like the stuff of dreams, but guess what?
+Instead of drinking a rich creamy cup of coffee every morning, I tend to sip on some lightly brewed Yerba mate these days, along with gut-nourishing L-Glutamine water (using this L-Glutamine powder).

-My gut is in rude health.
+My gut is in amazing health.
 No more stomach pains, no heartburn and little to no chronic systemic intestinal inflammation.
 The knock on, and ironic, effect is that my energy is supercharged compared to the days when I drank coffee.

 P.S. for all my ideas on saying goodbye to leaky gut, download my FREE leaky gut ebook here.

 I would pour my coffee and almost instantly start work.
 Within 20 minutes I’d have knocked out all my emails and be on the way to ticking off my first task for the day.

 It produced the frothiest, tastiest coffee you could imagine.
 I jumped out of bed every morning for it!

 That’s why I get it if you’ve reached this article after first debating for hours whether to kick the habit and then Googling around for things like “does coffee really cause leaky gut”.

 In fact, you might be thinking…

-But here’s the thing…
+But here’s the thing about coffee…

 I’ll explain why in a minute.